LabMobi/scrolls-android/README.md

 ### Solving issues

-Scrolls for now is not yet moved to AndroidX.
+Scrolls is now moved to AndroidX.
 If you include it to a brand new project then you may get a compile error about conflicting pre- and post-AndroidX dependencies.
 To solve this make sure Jetifier is turned on from `gradle.properties`:

 ```properties
 android.useAndroidX=true